electron/electron/docs/tutorial/development-environment.md

 ## Setting up macOS

-> Electron supports Mac OS X 10.9 (and all versions named macOS) and up.
+> Electron supports macOS 10.10 (Yosemite) and up.
 Apple does not allow running macOS in virtual machines unless the host computer is already an Apple computer, so if you find yourself in need of a Mac, consider using a cloud service that rents access to Macs (like [MacInCloud][macincloud]